sedos-project/organization/docs/data_requirements/ontology.md

 **_In cases where there is a single suitable ontology concept in the OEO_** we'll use the keys `isAbout`, `valueReference` as explained above.

 #### Case2
-**_In cases where there are multiple ontology concepts in the OEO that are suitable by using them compoundly_** we'll use them as list in the `name` key.
+**_In cases where there are multiple ontology concepts in the OEO that are suitable by using them in composition_** we'll use them as list in the `name` key.

 For example: _thermal efficiency_ of a heat power plant (as column in a tabular data set)